wakhidrf/GS-Portfolio/README.md

 ---

 Welcome to my personal GS-Portfolio repository!
 This repository houses a collection of Google Apps Script and HTML code designed to automate various aspects of my daily work.
-It serves as a private record of my automation projects, helping me streamline tasks and improve efficiency.
+It serves as a record of my automation projects, helping me streamline tasks and improve efficiency.

 ---

 ## 🚀 About This Repository

-This repository is a private collection of scripts and web app interfaces tailored to my specific professional needs.
+This repository is a collection of scripts and web app interfaces tailored to my specific professional needs.
 While the code here is highly customized for my workflows, it demonstrates the power of Google Apps Script for automation and integration within the Google ecosystem.

 ---